Cray-HPE/docs-csm/operations/power_management/Recover_from_a_Liquid_Cooled_Cabinet_EPO_Event.md

     The HPE Cray EX EX TDS cabinet contains only two chassis: 1 \(bottom\) and 3 \(top\).

     ```bash
-    ncn-m001# cray capmc xname_off create --xnames x9000c[1,3] --force true
+    ncn-m001# cray capmc xname_off create --xnames x9000c[1,3] --force true --format toml
     ```

     Example output:

-    ```
+    ```toml
     e = 0
     err_msg = ""
     ```

-6. Restart the hms-discovery cron job.
+1. Restart the `hms-discovery` CronJob.

-    ```screen
+    ```bash
     ncn-m001# kubectl -n services patch cronjobs hms-discovery -p '{"spec" : {"suspend" : false }}'
     ```

-    About 5 minutes after hms-discovery restarts, the service will power on the chassis enclosures, switches, and compute blades.
+    About 5 minutes after `hms-discovery` restarts, the service will power on the chassis enclosures, switches, and compute blades.
     If components are not being powered back on, then power them on manually.

     ```bash
-    ncn-m001# cray capmc xname_on create \
-    --xnames x[1000-1003]c[0-7]r[0-7],x[1000-1003]c[0-7]s[0-7] --prereq true --continue true
+    ncn-m001# cray capmc xname_on create --xnames x[1000-1003]c[0-7]r[0-7],x[1000-1003]c[0-7]s[0-7] --prereq true --continue true --format toml
     ```

     Example output:

-    ```
+    ```toml
     e = 0
     err_msg = ""
     ```

-7. Bring up the Slingshot Fabric.
+1. Bring up the Slingshot Fabric.

     Refer to the following documentation for more information on how to bring up the Slingshot Fabric:

     - The *Slingshot Administration Guide* PDF for HPE Cray EX systems.
     - The *Slingshot Troubleshooting Guide* PDF.

-8. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).
+1. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).

     See [Power On and Boot Compute and User Access Nodes](Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md).